egel/blog/content/blog/thesis_in_latex_part_2.md

 practice**.
 But it will not be so easy - not by writing, because paper can take everything.
 The real thing hides into a simple question:

-> How condense a huge knowledge in acceptable short time for average person.
+> How condense a huge knowledge in acceptable short time for average person?

-You can not read this article for more then 5 days, that is obvious ;) In this time you could read few book in this time and far more detailed then my article.
+You can't read this article for more then 5 days, that is obvious ;) In this time you could read few book in this time and far more detailed then my article.
 But this series of articles have some advantages over other publications I have met till writing this post.
 Books are solid knowledge - articles by its